HVAC Systems Providers

 Within each entry, the scope descriptor specifies the geographic applicability (national unless otherwise noted), the system category (residential, commercial, or both), and whether the content applies to a specific refrigerant class or equipment generation — a distinction that matters for systems affected by the R-22 phase-out, detailed in R-22 Refrigerant Phase-Out Repair Impact.

-Listings in this directory include pages that address:
+Providers in this network include pages that address:

 Verification status

-Pages listed in this directory are classified under one of three verification states:
+Pages verified in this network are classified under one of three verification states:

-The HVAC Systems Directory Purpose and Scope page documents the editorial criteria applied to published pages, including the source standards consulted during content development.
-Listings in this directory do not carry external verification by a licensed HVAC contractor or regulatory body — accuracy depends on the named public sources cited within each individual page.
+The page documents the editorial criteria applied to published pages, including the source standards consulted during content development.
+Providers in this network do not carry external verification by a licensed HVAC contractor or regulatory body — accuracy depends on the named public sources cited within each individual page.

 Coverage gaps

-This directory does not yet include fully developed pages for every HVAC system variant or repair scenario in active use.
+This provider network does not yet include fully developed pages for every HVAC system variant or repair scenario in active use.
 Identified coverage gaps as of the current index include:

 Readers researching repair topics not covered by a published page can consult the HVAC System Types Overview page for classification context or the HVAC System Components Glossary for terminology grounding.
 The How to Use This HVAC Systems Resource page explains how to navigate from a symptom or system type to the most relevant available content.